telerik/xaml-docs/xaml-vs-noxaml.md

 ---
 title: Xaml vs. NoXaml
 page_title: Xaml vs. NoXaml
 description: Telerik UI for {{ site.framework_name }} comes with two types of assemblies - Xaml and NoXaml.
-This artcile will describe the difference and help you to choose a version.
+This article will describe the difference and help you to choose a version.
 slug: xaml-vs-noxaml
 tags: xaml,noxaml
 published: True
-position: 0
+position: 10
 ---

 # Xaml vs. NoXaml

 Telerik UI for {{ site.framework_name }} comes with two types of assemblies - Xaml and NoXaml.
-This artcile will describe the difference and help you to choose a version.
+This article will describe the difference and help you to choose a version.

 Let's start with that both types of dlls contain the same source code.
 The only difference is that the Xaml assemblies embeds also all styles of the controls.